wp-plugins/thinktwit/readme.txt

 = How long back will tweets be shown for? =

-ThinkTwit will show tweets that have occurred in the last 7 days, due to restrictions in the Twitter API.
+If using the update frequency "Live (uncached)" ThinkTwit will show tweets that have occurred in the last 7 days, due to restrictions in the
+Twitter API.
+However, any other option will utilise ThinkTwit's own cache and will therefore display anything within the cache.

 = What will happen if I haven't tweeted in the last 7 days? =